rbjaxter/budhud/README.md

 # budhud
 A Team Fortress 2 HUD built from the ground up using #base.

+**IMPORTANT NOTE**: Installation has changed slightly from the much older version of the hud!
+Check out installation instructions here: https://github.com/rbjaxter/budhud/wiki/Installation

+## Modifying the HUD
-**Note:** If you plan to make changes to the hud, it is best to use a code editor such as either of the two listed below.
+If you plan to make changes to the hud, it is best to use a code editor such as either of the two listed below.

 #### Windows: Notepad++, http://notepad-plus-plus.org/